 The colour is an arresting blue-green, with a touch of emerald and sapphire.
 Small waves splash against the marble wall of the pavement.
 Every so often the water surges up and pours gently over the polished, worn, stones.
 As the water recedes a boat approaches, an adventure on the languid waters of the lagoon is about to begin.

-THE LAGOON – The Laguna Veneta is a vast watery expanse stretching for more than 50 kilometres from north to south and about 12 kilometres from west to east.
-Altogether the lagoon of Venice covers more than 550 square kilometres.
+THE LAGOON – The Laguna Veneta is a vast watery expanse stretching for more than 60 kilometres from north to south and about 12-16 kilometres from west to east.
+Altogether the lagoon of Venice covers more than 600 square kilometres.
 It is an area of wet lands, marshes, navigable channels and islands.
-There are more than fifty islands in the lagoon, the most famous of which is the island group that clusters around the Rialto Bridge and is known as Venezia to the Italians and Venice to the english-speaking world.
-The lagoon was formed towards the end of the last ice age, when increasing temperatures warmed the land and caused the ice sheets and glaciers in the mountains to melt.
+There are more than fifty islands in the lagoon, the most famous of which is the island group that clusters around the Rialto Bridge and is known as Venezia to the Italians and Venice to the English-speaking world.
+The lagoon was formed towards the end of the last ice age, when increasing global temperatures warmed the land and caused the ice sheets and glaciers in the mountains to melt.
 Vast rivers poured down from the Italian Alps, swept across the plains of Northern Italy and poured into the Adriatic Sea.
-As these flood waters reached the sea they slowed down dumping huge volumes of sediment that created the islands, mud flats and sand banks that still exist today.
-It is vital to experience this watery paradise by boat, to understand and appreciate Venice and her intimate relationship with the lagoon and the sea beyond.
+As these flood waters reached the sea they slowed down dumping huge volumes of sediment that created the islands, mud flats and sand banks that make up the lagoon of Venice today.
+The flood waters and the sediment that they carried created a huge delta area, protected by sand spits from the open sea.
+A massive, natural harbour, perfect for anchoring boats and providing a habitat for fish and birds was nature’s gift to the Veneti people who lived in this area centuries before the Romans arrived.

 NAVIGATION OF THE LAGUNA VENETA is very tricky.
 Channels are marked with ‘bricole’ or wooden piles driven into the sandy sediment of the lagoon bed.
 Every boatman knows that you have to stick to the channels, if you don’t then the risk of running aground is high.
 A surprising amount of the lagoon is very shallow and not suitable for boats.
 The early settlers used flat-bottomed boats or skiffs to get around, either pushed with a pole or fitted with a small sail.
 Nowadays you can choose from a water taxi, all polished wood and chrome, with an Armani-clad driver at your disposal or you can go for the vaporetto (public boat service) which is less romantic but does the job of getting you across the lagoon.
 Generally speaking the lagoon is quite calm because it is protected from the open sea by a series of sandy spits (long, thin islands) that act as a natural barrier between it and the Adriatic.
 However on windy days or busy days, wake from other boats or a good blustery breeze can create a bit of a chop.